picoxr/launch-pico-player/README.md

 This demo shows how to play specific video using system video player

 ## APK Usage
-You need to transfer the video to /Download/ directory, launch this app then you can watch it.
+You need to transfer the video named "test.mp4" to /Download/ directory, launch this app then you can watch it.

 ## JAR Usage
 * Non-inheriting the main Activity
 ```
-AndroidJavaObject ajo;
-AndroidJavaObject ActivityContext;

-private void Start()
-{
-    ajo = new AndroidJavaObject("com.picovr.baidujar.PowerUtil");
+AndroidJavaObject ajo = new AndroidJavaObject("com.picovr.picoplaymanager.PicovrPlayManagerActivity");
-    ActivityContext = new AndroidJavaClass("com.unity3d.player.UnityPlayer").GetStatic<AndroidJavaObject>("currentActivity");
+AndroidJavaObject ActivityContext = new AndroidJavaClass("com.unity3d.player.UnityPlayer").GetStatic<AndroidJavaObject>("currentActivity");
 ajo.Call("androidPlayer", ActivityContext, "/storage/emulated/0/Download/", "test.mp4", "2"));
-}
 ```

 * inheriting the main Activity